 - Allow a student to tell you his or her side of the situation.
-Be willing to consider mitigating circumstances. - · If you've made a mistake, admit it and apologize. - Make sure consequences are appropriate for the misbehavior. - Signal a student through a gesture, look, or brief signal that their actions are unacceptable. - Provide a transition period of drawing, singing, etc. that releases tension after an exciting or tense experience. - Sometimes a student may do something impulsively and is not sure what the teacher will do as a consequence.
-React with humor and understanding; the student will be greatly relieved and assured of being accepted. - When a student is about to explode in anger, tears, or uncontrolled laughter, he/she may need to be removed from the situation so that he/she can gain control of himself/herself.
-You may use some pretext, such as asking the student to run an errand, help with some task, or get a drink of water. - Don't talk about the problems encountered except to those who have a right to know.
+Be willing to consider mitigating circumstances. - If you've made a mistake, admit it and apologize. - Make sure consequences are appropriate for the misbehavior. - Signal a student through a gesture, look, or brief signal that their actions are unacceptable. - Provide a transition period of drawing, singing, etc. that releases tension after an exciting or tense experience. - When a student is about to explode in anger, tears, or uncontrolled laughter, they may need to be removed from the situation so that they can gain control of themselves.
+You may use some pretext, such as asking the student to run an errand, help with some task, or get a drink of water.

-- · Don't argue with students. - · Don't accuse, threaten, or humiliate a child. - Don't use school work as punishment. - When attractive nuisances, such as yo-yos or balls, are confiscated, it is wise to tell the student that the situation is temporary and that the student can reclaim his/her possession later when it is not distracting to the class. - Constructive criticism should focus on what is required for improvement. - When teasing becomes more painful than playful or a free-for-all develops, a clear cut "No!" may provide a welcome stoplight to a student who is getting further into trouble than he/she means to.
-The teacher substitutes her/his authority for the student's self-control, which is temporarily out of commission.
-The effectiveness of this strategy increases if it is used only rarely. - If you feel classroom management has been a disaster the first couple of weeks, don't worry-you still have time to try other practices which may work for your classroom environment.
+- Don't talk about the problems encountered except to those who have a right to know. - · Don't argue with students. - · Don't accuse, threaten, or humiliate a child. - Don't use school work as punishment. - When personal items are confiscated, tell students the situation is temporary and the item can be reclaimed later. - Constructive criticism should focus on what is required for improvement. - Ohio law requires all schools to have an adopted antibullying policy.
+Know your school policy and follow it. - If you feel classroom management has been a disaster the first couple of weeks, don't worry-you still have time to try other practices which may work for your classroom environment.